LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 Rx provides support for the ancient [.NET Asynchronous Programming Model (APM)](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/asynchronous-programming-model-apm).
 Back in .NET 1.0, this was the only pattern for representing asynchronous operations.
 It was superseded in 2010 when .NET 4.0 introduced the [Task-based Asynchronous Pattern (TAP)](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).
 The old APM offers no benefits over the TAP.
 Moreover, C#'s `async` and `await` keywords (and equivalents in other .NET languages) only support the TAP, meaning that the APM is best avoided.
 However, the TAP was fairly new back in 2011 when Rx 1.0 was released, so it offered adapters for presenting an APM implementation as an `IObservable<T>`.

-Nobody should be using the APM today, but for completeness (and just in case you have to use an ancient library that only offers the APM) I will provide a very brief explanation.
+Nobody should be using the APM today, but for completeness (and just in case you have to use an ancient library that only offers the APM) I will provide a very brief explanation of Rx's support for it.

 The result of the call to `Observable.FromAsyncPattern` does _not_ return an observable sequence.
 It returns a delegate that returns an observable sequence.
 (So it is essentially a factory factory) The signature for this delegate will match the generic arguments of the call to `FromAsyncPattern`, except that the return type will be wrapped in an observable sequence.
 The following example wraps the `Stream` class's `BeginRead`/`EndRead` methods (which are an implementation of the APM).